ajbkr/Steppe/README.md

 * 2D billboarded sprites (JS only)
 * Alternative texturemap for out-of-bounds terrain
 * Fog applied to sprites
-* PHP port for graceful degradation where HTML5 canvas isn't supported
+* PHP port for graceful degradation where HTML5 canvas isn't supported (incomplete)
 * MIT license
 * All HTML5 2D canvas; no WebGL!